 The objective of Spot-On was identical to that of Dinky and Corgi -to make true-to-life models that also served as toys.
 Consequently, these models needed to be detailed but robust.
 As Dinky and Corgi were already established, Spot-On required a marketing gimmick.
 Dinky and Corgi were both a little loose with their scale -typically around 1:48 for cars, but Spot-On decided always to be exactly, 'spot-on', 1:42.
 The company also adopted this scale for buses and commercial vehicles which made these models much larger than most Dinky and Corgi toys.

 Both large and small cars were chosen for inclusion in the range to fully accentuate the fixed 1:42 scale.
 Rolls Royce were represented initially by the Silver Wraith and, later, by the even larger Phantom V which featured working lights and members of the Royal Family as passengers.
 Smaller vehicles included the Isetta bubble car, the rare Meadows Frisky, the Fiat 500 and the Goggomobil.
 Also added were exotic sports cars such as the Aston Martin DB Mark III, Jensen 541, Daimler SP250, and Bristol 406, along with more mundane models such as the Hillman Minx and Austin A40.

 In 1964, Lines Bros. acquired Meccano, the parent company of Dinky Toys and, rather than support two brands simultaneously, the owners decided to discontinue Spot-On in favour of Dinky.

-What's your Triang Spot On worth?
+What's your Triang Spot On worth in 2021?
 Here are some recently sold items.